-It is at this point we have to consider why anyone would think the translation of The Silmarillion into film would be anything less than disastrous.
-Any Tolkien reader I have discussed it with that has actually read The Silmarillion agrees it is not, in essence, filmable.
+It is at this point we have to consider why anyone would think the translation of The Silmarillion into film, in the authirs opinion, would be anything less than disastrous.
+It is not, in essence, filmable.
 The very depth, scope and gravity of the book does not lend itself to an action-adventure film.
 Doubtless there are those who have read it and think it would make a wonderful film.
 I suspect they are overestimating Peter Jackson’s abilities.
-A great film-maker he may be, yet as truly great story-tellers the script-writing team of Jackson, Boyens and Walsh have yet to really prove themselves in that department.
+A great film-maker he may be.
 The task of adapting Middle-Earth to film is no mean feat and on the whole they did an excellent job, but several of the additions they made to the story of The Lord of the Rings and The Hobbit, have ranged from unnecessary to embarrassing.
 Jackson’s ardent desire to create his Warrior-Elf-Princess may have been finally realised in The Hobbit, but the vicious backlash of fans at his attempt to treat Arwen in the same manner in The Lord of the Rings trilogy forced him to withdraw her scenes at Helm’s Deep from the film.

 Herein lies the problem.
 A film-maker must cater to the audience.
 And where Jackson was compelled to do so he lost the heart of the book along the way.
-The film, in fact, only represents the bare bones of the depth of feeling that is The Lord of the Rings.
-And if JRR Tolkien really only considered The Lord of the Rings as a sequel to his “real” work, The Silmarillion, what chance does a film-maker have of creating anything that would capture the essence of the text?
+The film, in fact, only represents the surface of The Lord of the Rings, it cannot claim the philosophical depth of the text.
+If JRR Tolkien really only considered The Lord of the Rings as a sequel to his “real” work, The Silmarillion, what chance does a film-maker have of creating its equal in film?

 Perhaps Professor Tom Shippey summed it up best.
 In his largely complimentary essay on the Peter Jackson films that was added to the third edition of The Road to Middle-Earth, Shippey observes that Jackson “is quicker than Tolkien was to identify evil without qualification, and as a purely outside force…there is the kernel here of a serious challenge to Tolkien’s view of the world, with its insistence on the fallen nature even of the best, and its conviction that while victories are always worthwhile, they are also always temporary.
 And this could, at last, be a problem not created by any failure to perceive ‘the core of the original’ but a grave and genuine difference between the two different media and their ‘respective cannons of narrative art’.”8